darktable-org/dtdocs/content/overview/workflow/edit-scene-referred.md

 low-pass filter
 : _use contrast equalizer or tone equalizer instead_
-: Use _contrast equaliser_ for blurring, use _tone equaslizer_ if local dynamic range compression is needed.
+: Use _contrast equalizer_ for blurring, use _tone equaslizer_ if local dynamic range compression is needed.

 high-pass filter
 : _use contrast equalizer or local contrast instead_